kandev-canitrot/alexcalvoarts/README.md

-# Alex Calvo Arts – Dance Class Booking System
+# Alex Calvo Arts – Multi-Service Booking System

-This project implements a complete booking system for Alexandra's belly dance classes using AWS serverless architecture and Stripe payment processing.
+This project implements a complete booking system for Alexandra's multiple offerings (belly dance classes and Spanish theater classes) using AWS serverless architecture and Stripe payment processing.
 It uses S3, CloudFront, Lambda, API Gateway, DynamoDB, and Route 53, with a focus on simplicity, cost-efficiency, and secure payment processing.

 ## 🏗️ Architecture Overview